The Employee Mobile App: Deliver a Consumer Experience to Your Workforce

 Covid-19 has changed how we inform and engage a remote workforce.
 More employees than ever before, across dozens of industries, are working from home.
 Our work and our personal lives are more fluid.
 With more corporate emails exchanged, inboxes are bursting at the seams.
 Companies like French IT services company Atos announced it would drastically reduce internal email as it was negatively impacting productivity.
 That’s because the average employee receives, on average, 100+ emails a day.
 This pandemic shone a light on the shortcomings of email communication, especially as most staff transitioned to remote work.
 Multi-channel communication is a necessity.
 More companies embrace new communications channels to successfully shift operations during these challenging times and retool operations to remain competitive.
 Within Cerkl, collaboration tools, employee social platforms, and mobile are connected to track cross-channel employee engagement.

 But not all apps are equal.
-A company app must deliver a modern experience that enables employees to receive relevant, personalized company news and time-sensitive updates (push notifications) to stay informed and engaged.
+An employee engagement app must deliver a modern experience that enables employees to receive relevant, personalized company news and time-sensitive updates (push notifications) to stay informed and engaged.
 Many companies enable self-service tools, like travel and expense reporting, time and attendance, and customer relationship management (CRM) systems via a mobile app.
 Usually, various vendors offer individual apps.
 When these apps are grouped together, employees can access a singular one-stop mobile experience.

 A mobile app featuring a central repository for company news most likely won’t engage employees.
 However, if you personalize the mobile app experience with specific news offerings based on what employees need to know plus what they have explicitly told you what they want to hear more about, adoption will exponentially increase.
 When information is relevant to employees based on role, team/business unit, and personal interests, such as volunteer opportunities, health, and wellness or professional development, employees will keep returning.